LAST UPDATED ON

 - 1 lb/ 500g raw shrimp/ green prawns

 - 1 cup gazpacho beans/ chickpeas drained rinsed

 - 1 avocado diced

 - 1 jalapeno sliced

 - lime wedges to serve

-- Start by peeling and deveining raw shrimp (green prawns) and save the shells for broth.
+Start by peeling and deveining raw shrimp (green prawn) and save the shells for broth.

-- In a large saucepan, add chicken stock and shrimp (prawn) cover and bring to boil over medium heat.
+In a large saucepan, add seafood stock and shrimp (prawn) shells, cover and bring to boil over medium heat.
 Simmer for 5 minutes then strain stock though sieve into a bowl and throw away the shells.